-Roundtable of introductions, explanation of the aim of the workshop, the agenda and working approach.
+Roundtable of introductions, explanation of the aim of the workshop the agenda and working approach.

 - Rationale and partners involved: Why did we do the research?
-Introduction of the CGIAR Research Program (CRP) on Dryland Systems and YPARD. - Context: The study team roles, the research methodology, and the description of the socio-ecological context of the villages (presented by the local team).
+Introduction of dryland systems and YPARD. - Context: The study team roles, the research methodology, and the description of the socio-ecological context of the villages (presented by the local team).